xytovl/steam-runtime-tools/docs/slr-for-game-developers.md

     This is useful when running an interactive shell like `bash`, or a game that accepts developer console commands on standard input.

+  * pressure-vessel doesn't call `setsid()` to create a new terminal session, so that Ctrl+C and Ctrl+Z will work as expected when inheriting a terminal file descriptor as standard input.

   * `/sys` is mounted read-write instead of read-only, so that game developers can use advanced profiling and debugging mechanisms that might require writing to `/sys/kernel` or similar pseudo-filesystems.